 UDF Examples

-This section explains the functionality of user defined scripts.
+This article explains the functionality of user defined scripts.

 Scalar functions